Johnny Raposo: The McCormick Boys

 Raposo was born in Toronto, the son of Portuguese immigrants.
 Raposo's father abandoned him when he was young and he was raised by his single mother, whom he was very close to.
 Raposo grew up in the Little Portugal neighborhood on College Street.
 Raposo had the reputation as a pugnacious character as one who knew him recalled: "Johnny was nuts.
-He could fight. he was like a boxer fighter.
+He could fight.
+He was like a boxer fighter.
 He was a tough guy.
 He could drop a six two, 250-pound man, no problem.
-Johnny had heart.
+Johnny had heart, a big heart.
 He was treacherous and fearless".
 As a teenager, Raposo was the leader of the McCormick Boys street gang who sold drugs for the Mafia.
 The McCormick Boys gang were so-called because their favourite meeting spot was McCormick Park in downtown Toronto.
 A police officer recalled: "Raposo was the head dude, he was the moneyman.
 You could talk with him but he was shady – smart and crafty, very good at dodging surveillance.
 And when you talked to him it was all 'Yes, sir; No, sir.'"
 Starting in 1997, Raposo was often arrested by the police.